strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

 ## Optimizing with decorators

-We have cleaned up a lot, we found an easy way to get the httpstatusses to the component, but we can make it even simpler with the use of decorators. let's refactor the `UserComponent` class accordingly:
+We have cleaned up a lot, we found an easy way to get the httpstatuses to the component, but we can make it even simpler with the use of decorators. let's refactor the `UserComponent` class accordingly:

 ```typescript
 export class UserComponent {